elecarno/tanglements-repo/Tanglements Theory.md

  -  [[Gamma-3|γ-3]] "The Sewer"

 #### Delta Branch (Δ)
 With the γ reserved, the next letter of the Greek alphabet was chosen as the name for the third discovered branch.
-This branch contains the incredibly important instance Δ-1, otherwise known as "The Lab", which is crucial to the survival of any and all human factions in the Tanglements as it contains the equipment necessary to turn [[Chuppy Blood]] into [[Perception Pills]].
+This branch contains the incredibly important instance Δ-1, otherwise known as "The Lab", which is crucial to the survival of any and all human factions in the Tanglements as it contains the equipment necessary to turn [[Chuppy|Chuppy Blood]] into [[Perception Pills]].

 This branch contains two known instances: